juliankrispel/react-rocket/site/content/post/draft-js-best-practices.md

 ### 6. Be careful with your architecture
 Developing an architecture for a draft.js application is hard.
 There's not much advice out there and the draft.js website unfortunately lacks documentation about how to best structure your application.
 With draft.js it's easy to get into a vicious cycle of building complex component state and highly coupled functionality.

-This is where [draft-js-plugins](https://www.draft-js-plugins.com/) become very helpful indeed - because you get a plugin architecture with it.
-It's fairly straight forward to [write your own plugin](https://github.com/draft-js-plugins/draft-js-plugins/blob/master/HOW_TO_CREATE_A_PLUGIN.md) with  `draft-js-plugins` and it gives you the opportunity to separate your draft-js functionality.
+This is where [draft-js-plugins](https://www.draft-js-plugins.com/) comes to the rescue indeed - because you not only get lots functionality out of the box.
+You also get a get a simple architecture with it and that value is not to be underestimated.
+The cognitive burden of designing a system that encourages modularity with draft.js is more or less solved with this framework.
+It's fairly straight forward to [write your own plugin](https://github.com/draft-js-plugins/draft-js-plugins/blob/master/HOW_TO_CREATE_A_PLUGIN.md) with `draft-js-plugins`.
+Whenever I get serious about writing a complex draft.js based app, `draft-js-plugins` is a must have.

+### 7. Consider getting involved
+Consider joining the [draft.js slack](https://draftjs.herokuapp.com/) or the [reactiflux](https://www.reactiflux.com) __draft-js__ channel, there's always some great, friendly people just like you, who want to figure stuff out and improve things!

+---

 Right, that's it.
-Again, if you have any questions, suggestions, or just want a bit of friendly banter, get involved in the [draft js slack][https://draftjs.herokuapp.com/] or in the draft-js channel on [reactiflux](https://www.reactiflux.com) or chat to me directly.
+Again, if you have any questions, suggestions, or just want a bit of friendly banter, get involved in the [draft js slack](https://draftjs.herokuapp.com/) or in the draft-js channel on [reactiflux](https://www.reactiflux.com) or chat to me directly.